 Part III asks the important question of how more and better regional cooperation might help boost growth and equity in South Asia.
 The region is the least integrated of global regions and barriers to trade and investment among South Asian countries greatly exceed those with the rest of the world.
 There are different dimensions of this cooperation.
 The initial focus has been on trade, but there is now growing interest in infrastructure and services.
 The need to broaden cooperation with other regions, especially East and Central Asia, is also recognized.

-Download Part III (pdf)
+Download Part III: Regional Cooperation for Growth (pdf)